 “He died very gallantly leading his men against a strong position which was captured.
 Your son was with us a very short time, but I know we have lost a brave and valuable officer.”

-Krokor was a lovable nature and of a kindly and cheerful disposition, with a rich sense of humour, his loss has been felt as a personal blow by all who had come in contact with him.
-Young as he was, he had a genuine sense of duty, an unwavering adherence to principle and keenly patriotic, all acting as silent but forceful influences for good, and these were put to the supreme test and nobly and heroically vindicated by his self-sacrifice for the honour of right and of his country.
+His was a lovable nature.
+Of a kindly and cheerful disposition, and with a rich sense of humour, his loss has been felt as a personal blow by all who had come in contact with him.
+Young as he was, he had a genuine sense of duty, an unwavering adherence to principle and keenly patriotic, all acting as silent but forceful influences for good; and these were put to the supreme test and nobly and heroically vindicated by his self-sacrifice for the honour of right and of his country.

 Our deepest sympathy goes out to those nearest and dearest to him, and we shall always keep green in our memory that gallant exploit which cut him off on the threshold of life, and added glory to his short and spotless record.”